Mexico - Maya Vinic

 The Union de Productores Maya Vinic was established in 1999 by members of Las Abejas, a group of Christian indigenous Tztotzil Mayans dedicated to achieving peace and justice through pacifist demonstration.
 Motivated by similar demands for justice and equality for indigenous groups, Las Abejas formed an alliance with the Zapatista Army of National Liberation during the group's uprising in 1994.
-In December 1997, 45 Abejas—including women and children—were killed while attending church by the opposition group Mascara Roja.
+In December 1997, 45 Abejas—including women and children—were killed while attending church by the paramilitary group Mascara Roja.

 Maya Vinic was founded to memorialize the land made sacred by the slain Abejas, and to continue in the tradition of preserving Mayan heritage and a reverence for Mother Earth.
 Today, the group has a membership of 500 coffee producer families, organized by a General Assembly.
 The cooperative works to educate and expand commercialization of it agricultural products to continually improve living situations for its members.